 Game 2 (14 April) was drawn after about four hours.
 (6) Korchnoi could have won a pawn by 31...Qb6 and 32...Bxb4, but did not play on.

-Game 4 (22 April), scheduled for 19 April, had been postponed by Petrosian, who was sick again.
+Game 4 (22 April but scheduled for 19 April) had been postponed by Petrosian, who was sick again.
 (10) From a symmetrical opening, Korchnoi was unable to equalize.
 "During the time scramble I found it difficult to sit at the table.
 Petrosian was rocking it".
-Korchnoi protested to the arbiter and wrote a note after the game "to the effect that, despite repeated requests, Petrosian was continuing to behave in an unsporting manner, and was disturbing my play."
-In addition, a group of Armenians "were displaying slogans, and shouting out encouragement to Petrosian, and I asked for something to be done about this too."
+Korchnoi protested to the arbiter, and wrote a complaint after the game "to the effect that, despite repeated requests, Petrosian was continuing to behave in an unsporting manner, and was disturbing my play."
+Also a group of Armenians "were displaying slogans, and shouting out encouragement to Petrosian, and I asked for something to be done about this too."
 (8) The score was now 2½ : 1½.

 On Monday 29 April it was announced that Petrosian was hospitalized with acute kidney disease.
-(13) The game was postponed again, now "because Petrosian was unwell".
-(16) The following day he informed the judges that in view of his disease, he could not continue the match.
+(13) The game was postponed again, now because Petrosian was unwell.
+(16) The following day he informed the officials that in view of his disease he could not continue the match.
 (13) The newspapers reported that he withdrew because of illness.
 (17) Apparently, Petrosian got a negative response from the Central Committee.
 (4, 14) But this is not clear.
 "The end of the match in Odessa evolved under a certain veil of secrecy, according to some reporters."
 (2)

 Odessa, Soviet Union (Ukraine), 12-24 April 1974